 Honored by Newsweek as one of the “Women Shaping the 21st Century” and singled out by NPR on their list of “best commencement speeches, ever,” Tiffany Shlain is a filmmaker, founder of The Webby Awards, author, and speaker whose work explores navigating our connected world and thoughts on how to shape our future.
 Her films and work have received over 65 awards and distinctions, including a Disruptive Innovation Award from Tribeca Film Festival and have had multiple premieres at Sundance including her feature documentary Connected: An Autoblogography about Love, Death & Technology.
-The US State Department has selected three of her films to represent America in the America Film Showcase where they send her to embassies around the world.
-Her Emmy nominated hit series on AOL, The Future Starts Here, has over 20 million views and was just renewed for a second season launching fall 2014.
+The US State Department has selected three of her films to represent America in the American Film Showcase where they send her and her films to embassies around the world.
+Her Emmy-nominated hit series on AOL, The Future Starts Here, has over 20 million views and has a second season launching Oct 23, 2014.
 As founder of The Webbys and co-founder of The International Academy of Digital Arts and Sciences, Tiffany's subjects range from science and technology to creativity, culture, and motherhood.
 Though a strong advocate of the Internet, Tiffany and her family are now on their 5th year of unplugging each week together for their technology shabbats. @tiffanyshlain

 Honored by Newsweek as one of the “Women Shaping the 21st Century,” Tiffany Shlain is a filmmaker, public speaker, writer, founder of The Webby Awards, and co-founder of the International Academy of Digital Arts and Sciences.
 She has been invited to advise former Secretary of State Hillary Clinton, and the US State Department has used her films to represent America at embassies around the world.

 PUBLIC SPEAKER :